Before They March: Three Women On Why They’re Going To DC

 After four years of active duty, Campos-Palma joined the reserves.
 She felt driven out of her job by a lack of mentorship, but she also wanted to go to college and explore having more agency and more room for advocacy.
 “When I left,” she said, “I remember thinking I want to serve in a different way.”
 She got a degree in political science at Oregon’s Portland State University, where she did some organizing surrounding immigration and gender, then earned her master’s in public administration from New York University, shuttling back all this time to her reserve unit in Washington state every two months.
 In November, she separated from the Air Force after 10 years.
 She’s staying in New York City for the foreseeable future.
 She still gets emotional when she remembers: “I’m no longer in.”

-During the election, Campos-Palma got involved with Vets vs. Hate, a progressive veterans group largely made up of white men who are just starting to become politically active, she said.
+During the election, Campos-Palma got involved with Vets vs. Hate, a progressive veterans group.
 But after the election, she wanted to put herself out there as a leader.
 She introduced the group to the Women’s March, encouraging them to support it.
 Mobilizing men is important to Campos-Palma; she mentions men a lot in conversation.
 There were the men who encouraged her to ask a question at the NBC News forum.
 There were the men she knew in the Air Force who’d been sexually assaulted.
-(She said she’s had “the luxury of not having MST,” or military sexual trauma.)

 “Women are just natural leaders who do informal work.
 We’re matriarchs, are you fucking kidding me?” she said, her voice breaking.
 “I’ve had so many men in my military career — men who are dealing with emotional issues, marital problems, and they are not doing well at their job and I am excelling, and they have come to me secretly saying, ‘Hey, can you help me?’ … Frankly, inequality is toxic for men, too.
 This isn’t just our thing.
 They’re suffering as well, and they’re looking to us for leadership.”